What are El Niño and La Niña?

 Ultimately, the cause is irrelevant against the impact.
 Concern is providing El Niño-related support in 10 countries in southern and eastern Africa, particularly Ethiopia and Malawi, which are under the biggest strain.
 We also recognize that we need fundamental changes to the world’s development and humanitarian systems.
 There is an increasing consensus around the need to shift from responding to disasters to addressing the risk of disasters before they happen, focusing not only on emergency response but also on the root causes of disasters and extreme poverty.

 How you can help

-We’re reaching hundreds of thousands of people whose lives have been devastated by El Niño — providing emergency food, water, seeds, and more.
+We’re reaching hundreds of thousands of people whose lives have been devastated by El Niño and climate change, providing emergency food, water, seeds, and more.